-Maasdam Cheese is a Swiss-style cheese produced in the Netherlands.
+Maasdam cheese is a Swiss-style cheese type produced in the Netherlands.

 Made from cow’s milk, it is aged for at least 4 weeks.
 It has a smooth yellow rind, which is sometimes waxed like Gouda.
-It is made in 13 and 26 pound (6 and 12 kg) wheels.
+It is made in 6 and 12 kg (13 and 26 pound) wheels.

 Inside, the cheese is pale yellow and semi-firm with large holes.
 The texture is creamy.
 The taste is nutty.

-Compared to Emmenthal, Maasdam has a sweeter taste and more moisture, making it more pliable.
+Compared to Emmenthal cheese, on which it is modelled, Maasdam has a sweeter taste and more moisture, making it more pliable.

-Like North American Swiss, Maasdam was designed to be less expensive than Emmenthal.
-The Dutch producers, however, ended up with a cheese that is more flavourful and interesting than North American Swiss.
+Maasdam was designed to be less expensive than Emmenthal, as was North American Swiss cheese.
+Compared to North American Swiss, however, the Dutch producers, ended up with a cheese that many people consider more flavourful and interesting.